bcgov/data-publication/pages/dps_bcdc_w_record_mgmt_api.md

 ---
 layout: default
-title: Record Mgmt via API
+title: Record Management
-nav_order: 332
+nav_order: 331
 grand_parent: BC Data Catalogue
-parent: Record Management
+parent: How to use the API
 has_children: false
 has_toc: false
 ---

-# USING THE BC DATA CATALOGUE API FOR RECORD MANAGEMENT
+# RECORD MANAGEMENT USING THE BC DATA CATALOGUE API

-**This document has been uppdated to correspond with the BC Data Catalogue Beta release that will go to production soon.**
+**Corresponds to the Beta BC Data Catalogue release that will go to production soon.**

-For the classic catalogue pages see [BCDC Classic Worklfow](https://bcgov.github.io/data-publication/pages/dps_bcdc_classic_w.html).
+For the classic catalogue specific user pages see [BCDC Classic Workflow](https://bcgov.github.io/data-publication/pages/dps_bcdc_classic_w.html).

 -------------